mbsantiago/whombat/back/docs/user_guide/annotation_projects.md

 - Utilize the **Create** button to draw a RoI and generate a new sound event annotation.
 The dropdown menu in the annotation controls lets you choose the type of geometry to use.

+!!! tip "Copying Annotations"

+    In scenarios where multiple similar-looking sound events occur within a single clip, you can efficiently annotate them by creating a single sound event, adding all the relevant tags, and then copying the annotation to create clones.
+    To achieve this, select the desired annotation, press the Control key, and drag a copy to the desired location.
+This feature streamlines the annotation process for repetitive sound events.

 All annotations will be visible in the spectrogram alongside the current tags.
 A button next to the tags of a sound event annotation enables you to add more